Roelosaurus/House-Of-The-Dying-Roll/readme.md

 ### • Using Sacred Equipment

 Every member of the Royal Guard is equiped with:
-1. a blessed armament
+1. Blessed Armament
-2. a sanctified armor
+2. Sanctified Armor
-3. a zealous belief in our Hallowed King
+3. Zealous belief in our Hallowed King